 MSNs are usually mailed four times a year (quarterly) and contain information about charges billed to Medicare, the amount that Medicare paid, and the amount you are responsible for.
 Note that you may receive additional MSNs if you receive reimbursement for a bill you paid.

 It is important to know that if you have not received health care services during a particular quarter, you will not receive an MSN.
-If you have received services but have not received an MSN, call 1-800-MEDICARE or access your MSN online at www.mymedicare.gov (however, you should still request a paper copy for your records).
+If you have received services but have not received an MSN, call 1-800-MEDICARE or access your MSN online by creating or logging into your secure Medicare account at www,medicare.gov/account (however, you should still request a paper copy for your records).

 In addition to the health care services you received in a given quarter, your MSN lists: